-Although the vote on this Proposal 2 is advisory and non-binding, the Compensation Committee and the board will review the voting results on the proposal and will consider shareholder views in connection with our executive compensation program.
-At the 2017 Annual Meeting, approximately 76% of the votes cast on the say-on-pay proposal voted in favor of our NEO's compensation.
+Although the vote on this Proposal 2 is advisory and non-binding, the Compensation Committee and the Board of Directors will review the voting results on the proposal and will consider shareholder views in connection with our executive compensation program.
+At the 2018 Annual Meeting, approximately 99% of the votes cast on the say-on-pay proposal voted in favor of our NEO's compensation.